GICSAFePhD/RailML/Layouts/Example_5/Readme.md

 RNA does not assign any signals for level crossings or platforms due to lack of both in the network.

-Figure 11 shows (in red letters) the signals Generated due level crossings and platforms.
+In red letters, the signals Generated due level crossings and platforms are shown in Figure 11.

 ![Figure 11](Figure3.jpg "Figure 11")